telus/tds-core/docs/src/html/3-Foundational-Elements/6-typography.md

 - Use sentence case for headings
 - Use headings consistently to create a clear hierarchy
-- Terminate headlines and subheads with a period if they are complete sentences, but not if they are short fragments
+- Terminate headlines with a period if they are complete sentences, but not if they are short fragments
 - Headings contain no paragraph styling.